 This is my recent entry in a 24 hour short story contest.
-It didn’t win, but that’s okay.
+The link takes you to a page of them.
+This one didn’t win, but that’s okay.
 I guess.
 The paragraph that introduced it was about a couple who are on vacation at a summer house.
 They see a ghostly figure in white approaching…..(There was something else about the color red in there, but I’ve already forgotten what it was.)

 It had been a long day.
 Miriam had cleaned the house, even if it was unbearably hot.
 After the kids had left with the grandkids, she kept stepping in sticky spots on the old wood floors.
 One spot had pulled the flip-flop off her foot.
 She couldn’t stand the mess another day.

 The sun was over the yardarm, as the saying went, and she and Harry were sitting on the porch sipping his “signature” margaritas.
 His efforts with salt and margarita mix tasted the same as any other margarita she had ever had, but they were delicious.
 The second one was even better than the first.

 Miriam was wondering whether a third one was in order (the grandkids were a fun, but messy bunch and she deserved to drink the entire pitcher), when a movement at the bottom of the lawn near the lake caught her attention.
 It was the silhouette of a woman, dark and unrecognizable at this distance.
 The figure was moving slowly, head down, pausing every few steps.

 Staring out at the bright water made Miriam see dots.
 She blinked and blinked again.
 It wasn’t possible someone had just risen from the lake.
 The water was cold even in the middle of summer and the lake was too big for most people to swim across it.